 12€ adults.
 Open New Year's Day from 4-8pm.
 Visit their site to phone directly if you want to pre-purchase tickets.

 Saint Peter's Square is one of the prettiest places to be during New Years in Rome

 January 1 is a Catholic holiday, called Solemnity of Mary, the Holy Mother of God.
-And this year, 2016, it is also a special day for the Jubilee of Mercy.
-On January 1, 2016 you can attend:
+On January 1, 2017 you can attend: